Alice Brock: First restaurant

-Brock would reflect on this restaurant's opening as the start of strained relations between her and her husband.
+Brock would reflect on this restaurant's opening as the breaking point in her marriage.
 According to her, because she was now living her life as an independent woman and needed her own transportation to work the restaurant, Ray no longer had financial control over her—prior to this he had only allotted her a small allowance—which increased tension between the two.
 Alice also admitted to not knowing much about either cooking at a professional level or business.
 Contrary to an implication made in the film about The Back Room, Alice says that she was faithful to Ray throughout the marriage and was not promiscuous; she did not sleep with Guthrie, for example.
 Guthrie also asserts that Alice was faithful to Ray in the final chorus of the song, noting a customer could "get anything you want...excepting Alice" at the restaurant, and his co-defendant, Richard Robbins, described the notion of Alice having affairs as being "complete bull."

-Brock closed the restaurant in April 1966 and moved to the Boston area with friends.
+Brock closed the restaurant in April 1966 and moved to the Boston area with friends, in addition to spending some time in Puerto Rico.
 She would return to Great Barrington and reconcile with Ray shortly thereafter, complete with a large hippie wedding that was written into the film, but the two would divorce permanently in 1968.
+According to her, Ray was "a bully, like my father."
 Ray returned to his home state of Virginia and died of a heart attack in 1979.
-Alice had no children with him, nor has she ever remarried, commenting in 2020 that she had a dim view of the nuclear family because very few of those she knew had healthy, close-knit family lives.
+There are no known remarriages or children after her divorce from Ray Brock; she commented in 2020 that she had a dim view of the nuclear family because very few of those she knew had healthy, close-knit family lives, and a statement from her caretaker upon her death implied no surviving direct next of kin, instead emphasizing Brock's "chosen family and friends."
+She did become a godmother to Richard Robbins's son Jesse.